DevilCryBaby5/brightstar/README.md

 # Display Use

 ### Top line :
-Message Line
+Message Line.

 ### Lower Line :
 Use of Soft Key Directly below.
 The use of the key can change when it's lable changes.

 ### Ready :
-Means OK for Service
+Means OK for Service.

 ### ShoMore and GoBack :
 Only one message at a time can be shown.
 Use soft Keys to look at others.